Ages 7 to 13

 Coyotes: Age 10-13

-While Youth School was designed to meet the needs of homeschooled children, it is open to any child with an interest in nature.
+All of our Youth School programs open the portals of curiosity, imagination, and connection for any child with an interest in nature.
 Through creative play and exploration, students work together in small groups with a low student-to-instructor ratio.
 Students gain nature awareness and knowledge of plants, mammals, birds, tracking and survival.
-During the year there are field trips, optional overnight experiences, and guest instructors in various topics.
+During the year there are field trips and guest instructors in various topics.

 Our educational philosophy focuses on: